dotanuki-labs/bitrise-openapi-tracker/README.md

 ## How

-Changes are tracked no top of [bump.sh](https://bump.sh/), one of the best tools in the market to create outstanding API docs from OpenAPI specs.
+Changes are tracked on top of [bump.sh](https://bump.sh/), one of the best tools out there to create outstanding API docs from OpenAPI specs.

-> Disclaimer : I'm not sponsored by this tool
+> Disclaimer : I'm not sponsored by this tool 💸

-`bump.sh` offers a nice feature where diffs between OpenAPI fiels are tracked in a changelog-like fashion.
-This is useful for ever-evolving API generated automatically by the underlying tooling where not necessarily we have updates properly versioned in the spec itself.
+`bump.sh` offers a nice feature where diffs between deploys are tracked in a changelog fashion.
+This is useful for ever-evolving API usually generated automatically and not necessarily properly versioned.

 This automation will do a dailly check Bitrise OpenAPI reference and

-- Deploy changes on `bump.sh`
+- Deploy changes on `bump.sh`, if any
 - Update the spec itself in this repo

 You can find changelogs related to Bitrise API